-Note 1: The information on major shareholders disclosed in the table above was calculated by the Taiwan Depository & Clearing Corporation based on the number of ordinary and preference shares held by shareholders with ownership of 5% or greater, that had completed dematerialized registration and delivery including treasury shares as of the last business day of the current quarter.
-The share capital recorded in the parent company only parent company only financial statements may differ from the number of shares that have completed dematerialized registration and delivery due to differences in the basis of preparation.
+Note 1: The information on major shareholders disclosed in the table above was calculated by the Taiwan Depository & Clearing Corporation based on the number of ordinary and preference shares held by shareholders with ownership of 5% or greater, that have completed dematerialized registration and delivery including treasury shares as of the last business day of the current quarter.
+The share capital recorded in the consolidated financial may differ from the number of shares that have completed dematerialized registration and delivery due to differences in the basis of preparation.